RuleKeeper-Bot/RuleKeeper-Bot/README.md

 ## Features

 ### Bot Features
-- **Custom Commands:** Add, edit, and remove commands directly from Discord or the dashboard.
+- **Custom Commands:** Add, edit, and remove commands directly from Discord or through the dashboard.
 - **Moderation:**
   - Warn users and track their warnings.
   - Remove warnings.
   - Automatically timeout or ban users who accumulate too many warnings.
+- **Auto Moderation:**
-- **Auto Moderation:** Detects and mitigates spam (message and mention spam detection).
+  - Detects and mitigates spam (message and mention spam detection).
+  - Blocks words that you can set and DM users when they say a blocked word.
 - **Logging:** Tracks various server events.
 - **Command Syncing:** Ensure commands are always up to date.